LeoBlanchette/articles/how_inspiration_works/README.md

 > **Proverbs [1:23]** Turn you at my reproof: behold, I will pour out my **spirit** unto you, I will make known my words unto you.

 This has a double meaning.
 God's own words will become apparent to you when you see them, besides that your life will be increased.

 Compare:

 > **John [10:10]** I am come that they might have life, and that they might have it more abundantly.

 How do we make this connection?
 Because Jesus is life, life is inspiration, and when life (inspiration) is given by the Word of God (Jesus), His words become apparent to you, and the words that are not His are seen as lifeless.
-Hence you can make a distinction.
+Hence, you can make a distinction.

 A reminder of the above scripture:

 > **if they speak not according to this word, it is because there is no light in them.** [ie, they are lifeless, the inspiration of death]

-Christians will commonly tell you a simple answer if you ask them "How do you know if something is inspired by God?"
+Christians will commonly tell you a simple answer if you ask them, "How do you know if something is inspired by God?"

-Some will say "If it is in the bible!"
+Some will say, "If it is in the Bible!"

-Others will say "Inspired words always agree with God..."
+Others will say, "Inspired words always agree with God..."

 And while this is partly true, it is not the formula.
 The formula is that inspiration is known by inspiration.

 > **1 Corinthians [2:11]** For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.

 This here clearly tells us that we cannot determine an inspired saying except that God inspires the understanding.

 In agreement with this:

 > **Proverbs [8:14-17]** Counsel is mine, and sound wisdom: **I am understanding**; I have strength.
 By me kings reign, and princes decree justice.
 By me princes rule, and nobles, even all the judges of the earth.
 I love them that love me; and those that seek me early shall find me.